mmuffins/mediamonkey-addonmenu/README.md

 This addon adds an additional item to the MediaMonkey 5 main menu bar that allows addon developers to present an entry point or functionality of their addon in a central and consistent way to the user.

 ## Installation
 Download the latest release from the releases section and double click the downloaded mmip file.
-An MediaMonkey dialog will automatically pop up, prompting you to confirm the installation.
+A MediaMonkey dialog will automatically pop up, prompting you to confirm the installation.
 Once installed, the addon menu will automatically look for actions exposed by installed addons and add them to a new Addons item in the main menu bar.

 ### I don't see the addon menu after I installed the addon
 The addon menu will only be displayed if addon actions were found.
 You can validate this by opening the addon configuration page for the addon menu.